Are nonlocal Lagrangian systems fatally unstable?: Appendix A

 \section{Appendix A}

 Let us consider the linear system

 and $\,\mathbb{M}\,$ is a constant square $n\times n$ matrix.
-This system has one equilibrium point, namely $\,x_k = 0\,,\quad k = 1\ldots n\,$.
+This system has one equilibrium point, namely $\,x_k = 0\,,\,\, k = 1\ldots n\,$.

-We aim to proof that, provided that the characteristic roots of $\mathbb{M}$ either have negative real part or are imaginary and simple, then the equilibrium point is stable.
+We aim to prove that, provided that the characteristic roots of $\mathbb{M}$ either have negative real part or are imaginary and simple, then the equilibrium point is stable.
 We start introducing the linear transformation